Cremorne Point: Nineteenth century

 In 1853 North Shore pioneer James Milson bought the land – Robertson's house became the Cremorne Hotel, later Cremorne House – and three years later leased 22 acre to J. R. Clarke and Charles H. Woolcott, who planned Cremorne Gardens, named for the rather notorious Regency Pleasure Gardens in London.
 These opened in 1856 with 30 acre and amusements galore.
 Steamers plied from Circular Quay and Woolloomooloo Bay every half hour until late.
 There were scenic walks – the Serpentine Walk and Italian Walk.
 Papers advertised "a monster dancing stage, 200 in in circumference', an "excellent (German) band, carousel, archery, quoits, rifle shooting, skittles, gymnastics, rifle gallery and refreshments" at Sydney prices.
 Even a masked ball.
 At 8pm, magnificent fireworks, a la Vauxhall Pleasure Gardens (London) and splendid pyrotechny as in Cremorne Gardens, London.
 The Sydney Morning Herald declared Cremorne to "be ranked among the best of those places of holiday resort of a superior order which have recently sprung into existence in the neighbourhood of Sydney".
 Anyone missing the last boat was compelled to remain behind overnight, as the bush was too thick to penetrate and few cared to swim back.
 By 1862 the place had an unsavoury reputation and the "Gardens" were in ruins.

 Around 1875 a white cask was moored just off Cremorne Point and used for target practice from Mrs Macquarie's Chair.
 Balls from the 68 lb cannon would skim across the harbour ending up near Whiting Beach, near Taronga Zoo.
 The barrage would stop for the hourly steam ferry.
 In the 1880s and 1890s Cremorne Point was a more genteel Victorian Sunday destination.

-In 1891 and 1893 Sydney Harbour Collieries Ltd. sank exploratory bores and discovered coal ten feet thick.
+In 1891 and 1893 Sydney Harbour Collieries sank exploratory bores and discovered coal ten feet thick.
 Despite support from the Mines Department, the Lands Department refused permission to build coal wharves and the company found an alternative base in Balmain.